tsunami416604/azure-docs.hu-hu/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * A konfiguráció üzembe helyezése az eszközön az eszközök csoportban
 > * A telepítés monitorozása

-Ha nem rendelkezik Azure-előfizetéssel, hozzon létre egy [ingyenes fiókot](https://azure.microsoft.com/free/?WT.mc_id=A261C142F), mielőtt hozzákezd.
+Ha még nincs Azure-előfizetése, kezdés előtt hozzon létre egy [ingyenes fiókot](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: